 Veganomicon was given to me as a secret Santa gift by one of my coworkers at time (thank you, Vanessa!), and I dug in with gusto as soon as the office Christmas party was over.
 I was soon whipping up batches of Pineapple-Cashew-Quinoa Stir-Fry, making my own Chickpea Cutlets, and serving up cozy bowls of cheesy Mac Daddy.

 The vegan world has changed a lot in the past ten years.
 It’s easy to find vegan options when dining out, delicious dairy-free cheeses abound, and most coffee shops have several plant-based milks to choose from.
-Vegan blogs abound, and my Ikea Billy bookcases are beginning to buckle under the weight of my vast vegan cookbook collection, most of which are beautifully designed and full of mouthwatering photography.
+Vegan blogs abound, and my Ikea Billy bookcases are beginning to buckle under the weight of my vast vegan cookbook collection.
 Veganomicon has changed, too.
-Isa and Terry have just released a shiny, new, revised and updated 10th anniversary edition, and they’ve someone managed to make it even better than the first.
+Isa and Terry now have a new, revised and updated 10th anniversary edition, and they’ve somehow managed to make it even better than the first.

 Veganomicon, 10th Anniversary Edition